 AIE will build upon the stakeholder and community engagement phase undertaken during project development including multiple group or one on one briefings.
-A project website (www.ausindenergy.com) has been developed and provides comprehensive, clear, and accessible information that is updated on a regular basis.
+A Project website (www.ausindenergy.com) has been developed and provides comprehensive, clear, and accessible information that is updated on a regular basis.

-As well as the local Port Kembla and broader community of the Wollongong region, extensive engagement was also undertaken with a range of other interested key stakeholders, such as local commerce organisations, the Port Authority of NSW and local and state government.
+As well as the local Port Kembla and broader community of the Wollongong region, extensive engagement was also undertaken with a range of other interested key stakeholders, such as local commerce organisations, the PANSW and local and state government.

-Consultation with key stakeholders and the wider community on the Project will continue throughout Stage 2A and subsequent construction phases.
-These measures will ensure the stakeholders, including the wider community, remain informed of the project's progress.
+Consultation with key stakeholders and the wider community on the Project will continue throughout Stage 2A and Stage 2B and subsequent construction phases.
+These measures will ensure the stakeholders, including the wider community, remain informed of the Project's progress.

-Key methods of engagement are provided in the Stage 2A EMS.
+Key methods of engagement are provided in the Stage 2A and Stage 2B EMS.